tsano430/alpha-nmf/README.md

 # alpha-nmf

-Implementation of "[A damped Newton algorithm for nonnegative matrix factorization based on alpha-divergence][1]"
+[WIP] Implementation of "[A damped Newton algorithm for nonnegative matrix factorization based on alpha-divergence][1]"

 Abstract
 --------